cdcepi/FluSight-forecast-hub/model-output/README.md

 format](#Data-formatting) as well as [validation](#Forecast-validation) that
 you can do prior to this pull request.
 In addition, we describe [metadata](https://github.com/cdcepi/FluSight-forecast-hub/blob/master/model-metadata/README.md) that each model should provide in the model-metadata folder.
+Sample submission files with the correct formatting conventions are provided in the [auxiliary-data folder](https://github.com/cdcepi/FluSight-forecast-hub/tree/main/auxiliary-data).

 *Table of Contents*